Updated: Jun 7

 It can be very difficult to find a clear answer to these questions when you do not have any experience in the field.
 You are just trying to learn how to get started!

 We will assume you have little to no knowledge about telescopes and are eager to start imaging the heavens.
-The telescopes in this list are OUR suggestions, based on our experience and knowledge acquired over the past few years.
-Please do not hesitate to do your own research as if you are not convinced by any of the telescopes below, remember, this will be one of the most important instruments in your set up.
+The telescopes in this list are OUR suggestions, based on our experience and knowledge acquired over the past several years.
+Please do not hesitate to do your own research if you are not convinced by any of the telescopes below, remember, this will be one of the most important instruments in your setup.